 We’d say something like this:

 “Hello, [their name], I hope you’re having a good day so far!
-I’m just writing to let you know that your account has recently become overdue.
+I’m just writing to let you know your recent payment has failed to process for live chat service.

 It happens to the best of us – sometimes a raccoon chews through the chords powering your server and your service goes down.
 Oh crap.